Dr. Mathias Ngwa

 If you want to use insurance, keep in mind that Dr. Mathias Ngwa on board with some carriers and out-of-network with others.
 Contact Neuroskills Integrated Learning directly for more information.
 He also takes self-pay for those without insurance or who may have a high deductible.

-What Somatic Psychotherapy
+What is Somatic Psychotherapy

 It is a person-centered approach tailored at differing body types/physical abilities and various context that ranges from mental, physical to public health.
-It incorporates key processes of mindfulness-based movements, breathing, meditation, spiritual development, and awareness of the value and ethical engagement.
+It incorporates key processes of energy psychology-therapies, mindfulness-based movements, breathing, meditation, spiritual development, and awareness of the value and ethical engagement.
 These practices promote, attention, self-regulation, resilience, body-awareness, and pro-social behavior.
 It may provide symptom improvement through relaxation, mindfulness, awareness and empowering therapy to conditions such as fibromyalgia, headaches, anxiety, depression, arthritis, chronic pain, high blood pressure, and cancer recovery.
 Subtle yoga is a holistic intervention that calms the nervous system, increases mind-body connection, and is trauma-informed.
 Somatic psychology postulates that the body and mind are one (mind-body) and cannot be artificially separated.
 Subtle yoga practice provides a connection between the two.

 What is Rhythmic Movement Training (RMT)